mganss/SyncChanges/README.md

 Usage
 -----

-SyncChanges is currently designed as a console application that is typically invoked through a task scheduler every couple of minutes.
+SyncChanges can be used either as a console application that is typically invoked through a task scheduler every couple of minutes, as a Windows service, or as a library in your own applications.
+If you want to use the service or console application just grab a zip from [releases](https://github.com/mganss/SyncChanges/releases).

 ```
 Usage: SyncChanges [OPTION]...
 CONFIGFILE...